 The Mets opened Citi Field against the Padres in April 2009.
-Tom Seaver and Mike Piazza returned to throw out the ballpark’s first pitch then Padres leadoff hitter, Jody Gerut, christened Citi Field with a solo homerun. #MetsLOL Home runs were hard to come by throughout the first season at Citi Field forcing the Mets to bring in the fences on more than one occasion.
-The new fences are blue just as they were at Shea Stadium, complementing the orange foul poles that were brought over from Shea.
-The Mets also brought over the New York skyline portion of the Shea Stadium scoreboard which now sits on top of the Center Field food court.
-Additional aesthetic improvements have been made to Citi Field after fans complained there wasn’t enough acknowledgement of Met’s history throughout the ballpark.
+Tom Seaver and Mike Piazza returned to throw out the ballpark’s first pitch; then, Padres leadoff hitter, Jody Gerut, christened Citi Field with a solo home run. #MetsLOL Home runs were hard to come by throughout the first season at Citi Field forcing the Mets to bring in the fences on more than one occasion.
+The new fences are blue, just as they were at Shea Stadium, complementing the orange foul poles that were brought over from Shea.
+The Mets also brought over the New York skyline portion of the Shea Stadium scoreboard which now sits on top of the center field food court.
+Additional aesthetic improvements were made to Citi Field after fans complained there wasn’t enough acknowledgement of Mets’ history throughout the ballpark.
 Mets orange and blue were added throughout Citi Field as well as Mets Moments photos, player banners, and logos.

 New York is a city of bridges, 2,027 in fact.
 The Mets were a bridge for National League baseball fans when the Brooklyn Dodgers and San Francisco Giants left for California after the 1957 season.
-Despite the Mets poor showing, 53-109, on the field in 1964 they outdrew the pennant winning Yankees in the stands by 426,959.
-Citi Field features the Shea Bridge, located in right center field, and is modeled after the Hells Gate Bridge that connects Queens and Manhattan.
+Despite the Mets’ poor showing (53-109) on the field in 1964, they outdrew the pennant-winning Yankees in the stands by 426,959.
+Citi Field features the Shea Bridge, located in right center field, and is modeled after the Hell Gate Bridge that connects Queens and Manhattan.

-Despite living 171 miles from Citi Field I’ve made it to Citi Field for 34 games in 7 seasons.
-Initially I kept my Sunday ticket plan and added the Friday ticket plan for the 2009 and 2010 seasons, making the commute when I could.
-My first game was a Mets coming back on the Brewers behind Gary Sheffield’s 500th home run.
+Despite living 171 miles from Citi Field, I’ve made it to Citi Field for 36 games in eight seasons.
+Initially, I kept my Sunday ticket plan and added the Friday ticket plan for the 2009 and 2010 seasons, making the commute when I could.
+My first game was a Mets comeback on the Brewers behind Gary Sheffield’s 500th home run.
 It’s where I took my son and daughter to their first Mets games, both memorable affairs for very different reasons.
-Reaghan picked up baseball during the Phillies run of success and did not understand why so many fans were rooting against them as R.A.
+Reaghan picked up baseball during the Phillies’ run of success and did not understand why so many fans were rooting against them as R.A.
 Dickey was on his way to a one-hitter during the 2010 season.
-She cried on the way out of Citi Field, it was a lesson for an 8 year old Phillies fan.
-Griffin’s first game was in 2015 against the Diamondbacks and featured home runs by Ruben Tejada, Lucas Duda and pitcher Matt Harvey.
-Citi Field has become my home away from home, it’s where I hope to see my first World Series game and continue to share the game I love with the people I love. #LGM
+She cried on the way out of Citi Field; it was a lesson for an 8-year-old Phillies fan.
+Griffin’s first game was in 2015 against the Diamondbacks, and featured home runs by Ruben Tejada, Lucas Duda and pitcher Matt Harvey.
+Citi Field has become my home away from home; it’s where I hope to see my first World Series game and continue to share the game I love with the people I love. #LGM